‘Ex On The Beach’ Star Angela Babicz Talks About Her Time On The Dating Show

 “Season 2 was so much more stressful than Season 1, by a mile,” she continued.
 “We had fight night every night, and the Shack of Secrets was on a whole other level.
 It was just a way different experience.
 I’m kind of glad I got to experience it, but kind of not.”

 And speaking of fights, Angela definitely got into it with her roomies on her first night in the house.
-After picking fellow Bad Girl Janelle’s ex for a one-on-one session, Janelle got jealous and made a couple snide comments about Angela.
+After picking fellow Bad Girl Janelle’s ex for a one-on-one session, Janelle got jealous and made a couple of snide comments about Angela.
 The comments eventually got back to Angela and she decided to confront Janelle.
 At the end of the episode, the two women were locked in a heated exchange and from the looks of it, there will be punches thrown in the next episode.

 Teen Mom star Farrah Abraham was also on the dating show but she was quickly voted off after an altercation with another roommate, according to Pop Culture.
 It was Farrah’s absence that made room for Angela to rejoin the gang.